 When I started DoSayGive, I intentionally did not want to call it an “etiquette” blog.
-For some reason, most etiquette blogs come across as snooty and don’t really provide reason for doing things properly.
-I think etiquette is important, but not for the sake of distinguishing your social status.
+For some reason, most etiquette blogs come across as snooty and don’t really provide a reason for doing things properly.
+I believe etiquette is important, but not for the sake of distinguishing your social status.
 Instead, I see it as a method to show respect and consideration toward others.

 But the thing about etiquette is that it is always evolving.
 Yes, we can hold tight to the tradition in which we were raised and insist that it is the only way to do things.
-But history shows us that social patterns are always changing and thus etiquette, too.
+But history shows us that social patterns are always changing and thus etiquette is too.

 For example, there was a time when the only women who were referred to as “Mrs.” were ones with a higher social status.
 You did not refer to a maid in England or America as Mrs. Smith.
 She was just Jane.
 (Unless it was a head housekeeper like Mrs. Hughes in Downton Abbey!).

 Interestingly, in the 18th century, “Mrs.” was sometimes used for unmarried women who were businesswomen (a rare feat in that time!).¹ And funny that “Miss” didn’t become a proper way to address adult unmarried women until the mid-18th century.
 Before that the only adult women referred to as “Miss” were prostitutes.² Yikes!

-And then came the feminists in the 20th century who pushed the word Ms. (pronounced “Mizz”) into the English language and everything changed again.
+And then came the feminists in the 20th century who pushed the word “Ms.” (pronounced “Mizz”) into the English language and everything changed again.
 Now my grandmother, who was a Southern matriarch if there ever was one, would not let that word leave her lips.
-It was either Miss or Mrs. for her.
-But I lived north of the Mason Dixon for a time and I can say that most 35 year single women working in the city would have been offended at being referred to as Miss!
+It was either “Miss” or “Mrs.” for her.
+But I lived in the Northern part of the U.S. for a time and I can say that most 35-year-old single women working in the city would have been offended at being referred to as “Miss”!
 Since etiquette is all about consideration and respect, it’s best to respect people’s preferences.